-2.4.1 Support for Local Ecosystem Services: Some of us are motivated to participate directly in local environmental restoration, such as planting native woodland or assisting with the issue of tourist rubbish.
-However, we feel discouraged by support options, which appear to require investment of our own time or financial investment with no reward or certainty of recompense, and entail regulations which seem counterproductive.
-Yet with greater support we feel we are ideally-placed to provide such services.
+Some of us are motivated to participate directly in local ecological restoration, such as planting native woodland or assisting with the issue of tourist rubbish.
+However, we feel discouraged by support options, which appear to presume only large scale projects, investment of our own time or finances with no reward or certainty of recompense, and entail regulations which discourage our engagement.
+Yet with the right support we feel we are ideally-placed to participate in local environmental restoration.
 The local flora and fauna are an integral part of our everyday lives.
-We have intimate knowledge of environmental change or harm, of the natural assets valued by our visitors, and of the special creatures with whom we share this Place, including our ancient wild goat herd, black grouse leks and pine martens.
+We have intimate knowledge of environmental change or harm, of historical land use, of the natural assets valued by our visitors, and of the special creatures with whom we share this Place, including our ancient wild goat herd, black grouse leks and pine martens.

 We believe our care for the finer details could play a vital role in local environmental stewardship at a time in history when it has never been more important.
 This includes broader policy objectives such as Climate Change mitigation, flood management, conservation, and activities to enhance the value of the landscape for tourism.
+Some of us believe that protection of the delicate environment, including our water supplies and road condition as well as the ecology, is best achieved by maintaining overall visitor numbers at a smaller scale.

 2.4.2 Greater Involvement in Land Management Planning: We are conscious and respectful of the fact that the majority of our Wards fall under the ownership of large landowners with a commercial purpose.
 However, this Place is also where our living Community, human and non-human, makes its home.
-To be excluded from local land management planning which negatively affect our Important Things promotes unnecessary divisiveness, mistrust and cynicism.
+To be excluded from local land management decisions which negatively affect our Important Things promotes unnecessary divisiveness, mistrust and cynicism.
+Since 2019, we have experienced good exemplars of collaborative planning -notably, FLS's Loch Katrine Forest Management Plan.
+However, we have also seen disturbing examples of carelessness or neglect which are inconsistent with priorities described in 2.4.1 above, and our core principle of Stewardship.
+These often occur with little or no community consultation, and without any apparent regulation of, or accountability for, perceived abuses by landowning parties or organisations.
 We believe strongly that the inclusion of our Community in decision-making processes will in the long-run promote a more positive and productive partnership, as well as greater efficiency and reduced impact to our Important Things.
 Particular areas we feel would benefit from more meaningful consultation or discussion are:

 - The location of commercial forestry operations or deer fences, to ensure preservation of iconic wilderness views, important local wildlife, and tourist experiences and access. - Wildlife culling.
 While we acknowledge differing objectives, we cherish our wild goat herd, and wish to be sure all alternatives and perspectives are properly considered before any cull. - Rhododendron control.
-Inversnaid requires a properly articulated and supported programme.
+It is understood that Rhododendron clearing is currently being carried out by the National Park under a 10-year agreement with relevant landowners in the area. - Effective maintenance of roadside vegetation to avoid narrowing or impeded sightlines, and ensure road safety (see 2.3.1), while ensuring this is carried out at the correct times of the year, i.e. not during bird nesting and wildflower blooming season.